storageos/storageos.github.io/_docs/reference/telemetry.md

 the crash dumps that were generated.

-All StorageOS clusters with a routable connection to the internet will send crash dumps to Sentry over tcp/443.
+All StorageOS clusters with a routable connection to the internet will send crash dumps to sentry.io over tcp/443.
 StorageOS respects environment variables that [ProxyFromEnvironment](https://golang.org/pkg/net/http/#ProxyFromEnvironment) uses.